SmallImprovements/react-redux-composable-list/docs/GettingStarted.md

 export default configureStore;
 ```

 Second you need to use the [react-redux](https://github.com/reactjs/react-redux) Provider component, that takes the your Redux store as input, in a top level component.
 Maybe you already do so, because you have a React + Redux application.
-Afterwards you can use the functionalities of the library below in your component tree.
+Afterwards you can use the functionalities of the library in your component tree.

 ```javascript
 <Provider store={store}>